Originate/guide/scala/README.md

     }
     ```

-0. For documentation comments, use Javadoc left-hand margin style.
-Scaladoc convention is silly:
+0. For documentation comments, use Javadoc left-hand margin style instead of the Scaladoc convention:

     ```scala
     /** Bad